Mitchell and White Genealogy

 Citations

-2. [S516] [Charles] Bright Family Bible Record, 1728-1835; transcription, Library of Virginia (https://lva.primo.exlibrisgroup.com/permalink/01LVA_INST/altrmk/alma990004911960205756 : 2013); Notarized transcript made by Evelyn Oglesby Page on 28 Dec 1932, bible in possession of Mrs. Emily Harris Meriweather of Holcombs Rock, Virginia.
+2. [S516] Charles Bright Family Bible Record, 1728-1835; transcription, Library of Virginia (https://lva.primo.exlibrisgroup.com/permalink/01LVA_INST/altrmk/alma990004911960205756 : 2013); Notarized transcript made by Evelyn Oglesby Page on 28 Dec 1932, bible in possession of Mrs. Emily Harris Meriweather of Holcombs Rock, Virginia.
 Similar transcript available at the D.A.R.
 Library, call number MSS 232 XX.0242, contains slightly more details.

-3. [S517] Blankenship, Gayle King, Some Families of Bedford & Washington Counties, Virginia and Orange County, North Carolina, (Poquoson, Virginia: Blankenship, 2000).
+3. [S566] Blankenship, Gayle King, author, Book - Some Familes of Bedford & Washington Co., Virginia, (Poquoson, Virginia: Gayle King Blankenship, 2000).
 Jemima _______, wife of Charles Bright, Sr., born 3 Oct 1731, died 4 Mar 1793, married c.
 1749.

-6. [S551] Bedford County Deed Book 15, pp. 316-317, County Clerk's Office, Bedford County, Virginia, United States, 10 Jun 1817.
+7. [S1995] Bedford County, Virginia, Deeds, Book 15, 1816-1819: pp. 316-318, Bright heirs to McDaniel deed, 10 Jun 1817; imaged, FamilySearch (https://www.familysearch.org/ark:/61903/3:1:3Q9M-CSQF-792S-9): accessed 28 Jan 2026), image group number 7846230, images 350-351 of 553.
 Jesse Reynolds and Mary his wife, Alexander Reynolds and Jamima his wife, and Amy Crews, heirs of Charles Bright Sr. to John Chappell and Balda McDaniel, 267 1/2 acres in Bedford County, the land where Charles Bright Sr. resided before his death.

 Jemima1